Protein engineering services

 Every engagement follows the same disciplined process.
 Timeline and scope vary by project complexity, but the structure remains consistent.

-Technical consultation to define the target protein, mutagenesis strategy, screening assay, and success criteria.
-SOW delivered within 5 business days.
+Technical consultation to define the target, strategy, and success criteria, then we pressure-test the screening assay for signal window, controls, and reproducibility before committing.
+SOW within 5 business days.

 Library construction